Utah: Moab Arches and Canyonlands

 We use the quaint town of Moab as home base on our tour of southeastern Utah.
 Unpack your bags only once and explore the thousand foot canyons and the soaring sandstone cliffs of this awe-inspiring area.
 Long known as a mountain bike mecca, this area also boasts some beautiful road cycling.
 Come explore it with us.

-6 nights lodging, 6 breakfasts, 5 picnic and sack lunches, 5 dinners, snacks, float trip, guided hike, detailed cue sheets, van support & trained guides.
+6 nights lodging, 6 breakfasts, 5 picnic and sack lunches, 5 dinners, snacks, float trip, guided hike, detailed cue sheets, maps and GPS files, van support & trained guides.

-Fly in and out of Moab, Utah.
+Fly in and out of Moab, Utah through Denver.
 Or consider flying into Grand Junction, CO or Salt Lake City, UT, and then taking a commercial shuttle or renting a car and driving to Moab.

 "The hotel was excellent.
 Rooms were huge and well appointed.
 The website does not do the hotel justice - much nicer than I expected!"